abraham-salazar/codeforces/README.md

 # codeforces
-Here are all the solutions to the codeforces problems I had resolved
+Here are all the solutions to the codeforces problems I had solved